-Aspiring contractors who have been convicted of a Colorado felony may be disqualified from getting a license.
-And if currently licensed contractors get a felony conviction, the licensing board may suspend or revoke their license.
+If you are an aspiring contractor who has been convicted of a felony, you may be disqualified from getting a license in Colorado.
+If you are a licensed contractor who gets a felony conviction, the licensing board may suspend or revoke your license.

 In this article, our Denver criminal defense attorneys discuss how criminal convictions affect contractor licenses in Colorado.
 Click on a topic to jump to that section: